Cheval de frise

+The cheval de frise (/ʃəˈvɑːl də ˈfɹiːz/, plural chevaux de frise /ʃəˈvoʊ də ˈfɹiːz/; [ʃə.val də fʁiz], plural [ʃə.vo də fʁiz], "Frisian horses") was a defensive obstacle, existing in a number of forms, principally as a static anti-cavalry obstacle but also quickly movable to close breaches.
+The term was also applied to underwater constructions used to prevent the passage of ships or other vessels on rivers.
+In the anti-cavalry role the cheval de frise typically comprised a portable frame (sometimes just a simple log) with many projecting spikes.
+Wire obstacles ultimately made this type of device obsolete.

+The invention of the cheval de frise is attributed to ancient China.
+The concept of using a defensive obstacle made of wooden or metal stakes predates its use in Europe.
+Historical records suggest that similar types of defensive barriers, known as teng pai or mó pai, were used in China as early as the 4th century BC.
+These early versions of the cheval de frise were employed to protect cities, forts, and other strategic locations from enemy attacks.
+In Ming dynasty military treatises, it was known as the jùmǎ (拒馬, lit. "horse repeller") or lùjiǎo (鹿角, "deer horn").

+The use of chevaux de frise spread to Europe during the Middle Ages and became a common feature of medieval fortifications.
+They were used extensively in castle defenses and military campaigns, particularly during the Renaissance and early modern periods.

+During the American Civil War the Confederates used them more than the Union forces.
+During World War I, armies used chevaux de frise to temporarily plug gaps in barbed wire.
+Barbed wire chevaux de frise were used in jungle fighting on the South Pacific islands during World War II.

 The term is also applied to defensive works on buildings.
 This includes a series of closely set upright stones found outside the ramparts of Iron Age hillforts in northern Europe, or iron spikes outside homes in Charleston, South Carolina.

 Etymology

 In French, cheval de frise means "Frisian horse".
 The Frisians fought predominantly using cavalry; they were known for being formidable horsemen, and Frisian horses were renowned for their strength and agility.
 Therefore, for defense they relied heavily on anti-cavalry obstacles.
 The Dutch also adopted the use of these defensive devices when at war with Spain.
 The term cheval de frise came to be used for any spiked obstacle, such as broken glass embedded in mortar at the top of a wall.

 The cheval de frise was adopted in New York and Pennsylvania during the American Revolutionary War as a defensive measure installed on rivers to prevent upriver movement by enemy ships.
-During the Peninsular War, at the siege of Badajoz in 1812, a cheval de frise was successfully deployed to fill a breach in the town wall, allowing the French to inflict heavy casualties on the British storm troops.
+During the Peninsular War, at the Siege of Badajoz (1812), a cheval de frise was used to fill a breach in the town wall, allowing the French to inflict heavy casualties on the British storm troops.